gillesheinesch/LenoxBot/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Which result would normally have to be?**
-Your answer here!

 **What happens if you do the action now?**
-Your answer here!

 **Additional context**
-Your answer here!